Journal of Reproductive Biotechnology and Fertility Download pdf of this document

 Each table should be submitted on a separate page and numbered using Arabic numerals consecutively in order of their appearance.
 Non-standard abbreviations used in tables and illustrations should be explained in footnotes.
 Figures shall also be numbered in Arabic numerals in the consecutive order of their appearance in the text.

 Reprints will not be provided to authors however authors may purchase the same from the editorial office.
 Email the Editor for further details.
-Email address: email@example.com with a cc to the Coordinator at : firstname.lastname@example.org
+Email address: email@example.com with a cc : firstname.lastname@example.org

 Peer Review Protocol